Norma Lucía Piña Hernández

-Norma Lucía Piña Hernández (born July 29, 1960) is a Mexican lawyer, educator, and Chief Justice of the Supreme Court of Justice of the Nation since January 2, 2023, being the first woman ever to hold that position.
-She’s been a member of the Supreme Court since December 1, 2015, replacing Olga Sánchez Cordero.
+Norma Lucía Piña Hernández (born 29 July 1960) is a Mexican lawyer and educator who served as president of the Supreme Court of Justice of the Nation from 2023 to 2025, being the first woman ever to hold that position.
+She was a member of the Supreme Court from December 2015 to August 2025, when her seat was abolished as a result of the 2024 Mexican judicial reform and she refused to participate in the 2025 Mexican judicial elections.

 Education

 Piña became a professor of primary-education pedagogy in 1978 at the Benemérita Escuela Nacional de Maestros, at Mexico City.
 She became a lawyer at the National Autonomous University of Mexico in 1984.
 She became a specialist in social psychology and communication at the National Institute of Communication Science, in Madrid in 1978, tuition paid by the Secretary of Public Education.
 Piña became a specialist in constitutional and administrative law at the postgraduate level at the National Autonomous University of Mexico in 1986.

 She earned her doctorate in law at the National Autonomous University of Mexico in 1986, becoming a judicial specialist at the Institute of Judicial Specialization of the Supreme Court of Justice in 1989.
 Piña is a criminal law specialist, with a certificate from the Panamerican University in Mexico City in 1997.
 She took courses on human rights at the Institute of the Federal Judiciary, and also she specializes in judicial argumentation, earning a certificate at the post-graduate division at the University of Alicante in Spain, on 2010.